Understanding Construction Project Delivery Methods

 Experience shows misunderstandings are common with regard to project delivery methods by owners, designers and contractors and how to select one for a project.

 The four major project delivery methods in general use today are as follows:

 - Design-Bid-Build, aka general contracting

-- Construction Management agency or advisor (CMa)
+- Construction Management (Agency or at-Risk)

 Carl A. Nelson & Company has significant experience in all the various delivery methods, and is able to help clients determine which method is best for their project, then provide pre-construction and/or construction services to achieve the project's goals.

 Selection of the project delivery method can be driven by company practices and policies and for public owners, laws and regulations regardless of the effectiveness of the delivery method.
 In some organizations, the practices and policies that drive decision-making are designed for purchasing commodities for manufacturing operations and might not always be appropriate for acquiring project-related services and products.

 Depending on your Ownership type — public or private — your ability to access some delivery methods may be limited by legal restrictions that vary from state to state.
 Private owners have a broader choice of delivery methods, and can choose Design-Build, Construction Management at-Risk or General Contracting, where we are able to self-perform much of the work.
 State law dictates means of construction procurement for public owners, and can vary by jurisdiction.
 In Iowa, for instance, the Legislature added Construction Management at-Risk for public owners in 2022, but took away access to Design-Build by state universities.